smallbo777/pwn/pwnable.kr/pwnablepwnable.kr-bof.md

 it cause a smashing after we inputs over 32 bytes

-So, we need to find the offset  of ebp to bof it
+So, we need to find how many bytes can cause buffer overflow

 Step 2 find the overflow bytes
 --